PureStake/Open-Grants-Program/applications/parachain-staking.md

 The PureStake team has extensive experience developing and delivering complex web2 software systems.
 In the last year, PureStake has built a number of web3 infrastructure projects including Algorand API Services (https://developer.purestake.io/) and the Goalseeker block explorer (https://goalseeker.purestake.io/), among others.

 Derek co-founded Fuze in 2006 and as CTO was responsible for engineering, technical operations, product management, and design as the company grew over time into a 700 person cloud business.
-Alan was responsible for and hands on developed large parts of the Fuze cloud backend.
+Alan was responsible for large parts of the Fuze cloud backend.
 Before joining Fuze, Alan was on the Google Streetview Team and also worked at NVidia developing drivers.

+Antoine has been developing Web3 Dapps since 2016.
+He has participated in 3 projects inside ConsenSys (VariabL, Localties and Fathom) and helped HyperNetwork build their token system.
+Now, he's working for Moonbeam and has contributed to the polkadot-js suite (apps, common, api, etc).

 Joshy and Amar worked at Parity on the Substrate Recipes.

-* TODO: Antoinne experience

 ## Development Roadmap :nut_and_bolt: